 On Friday, Lawson announced funds from the U.S. Department of Transportation’s (DOT) Federal Transit Administration will be headed to the First Coast to “help JTA with administrative leave costs due to reductions in service and the state-mandated quarantine.”

-AAA released a study on Monday showing the average gallon of gas in Florida cost $2.43 on Sunday, up seven cents from the start of last week.
-The national average stood at $2.59 a gallon on Sunday.
+AAA released a report this week showing the average gallon of gas in Florida cost $1.76 on Sunday, down from $1.77 at the start of last week.
+The national average stood at $1.84 a gallon on Sunday.